-Big Data is large amount of the data which is difficult or impossible for traditional relational database.
+Big Data is large amount of the data which is difficult or impossible for a traditional relational database.
 Big data, the term has seen increasing use since the past few years.
 In this field, we review the various ways that big data is described and how Hadoop which is developed as a technology, is commonly used to process big data.
 In addition, we introduce Microsoft HDInsight, an implementation of Hadoop available as a Windows Azure service.
-Then we explore Microsoft PolyBase, an on-premises solution that integrates relational data stored in Microsoft SQL Server Parallel Data Warehouse (PDW) with non-relational data stored in a Hadoop Distributed File System (HDFS).
+Then we explore Microsoft PolyBase, an on-premises solution that integrates relational data stored in MICROSOFT SQL SERVER Parallel Data Warehouse (PDW) with non-relational data stored in a Hadoop Distributed File System (HDFS).

 For several decades, many organizations have been analyzing data generated by transactional systems.
-This data has usually been stored in a relational database management systems.
-A common step in the development of a business-intelligence solution is weighing the cost of transforming, cleansing, and storing this data in preparation for analysis against the perceived value that insights derived from the analysis of the data could deliver.
+This data has usually been stored in relational database management systems.
+A common step in the development of a business intelligence solution is weighing the cost of transforming, cleansing, and storing this data in preparation for analysis against the perceived value that insights derived from the analysis of the data could deliver.
 As a consequence, decisions are made about what data to keep and what data to ignore.
 Meanwhile, the data available for analysis continues to proliferate from a broad assortment of sources, such as server log files, social media, or instrument data from scientific research.
 At the same time, the cost to store high volumes of data on commodity hardware has been decreasing, and the processing power necessary for complex analysis of all this data has been increasing.
 This confluence of events has given rise to new technologies that support the management and analysis of big data.

 The point at which data becomes big data is still the subject of much debate among data-management professionals.
 One approach of describing big data is known as the 3Vs: volume, velocity, and variety.
 This model, introduced by Gartner analyst Doug Laney in 2001, has been extended with a fourth V, variability.
 However, disagreement continues, with some people considering the fourth V to be veracity.